Skip to main content

 Analytics & Machine Learning Products

-Built and operated cloud infrastructure for analytics and machine learning products used by customers across multiple industries.
+Designed and operated cloud infrastructure for analytics and machine learning products serving customers across multiple industries, growing from engineer to senior ownership.

-• Managed CI/CD, environments and configuration for product teams.
+• Established CI/CD pipelines, environment management, and configuration standards for multiple product teams.

-• Worked closely with data science and engineering teams.
+• Partnered closely with data science and engineering teams to accelerate delivery and improve platform stability.

 Systems Engineer